 Two towers of Frauenkirche or Munich Cathedral

 Frauenkirche is one of Germany’s largest hall churches.
-The interior has 22 octagonal pillars and can hold more than 20,000 people at the same time.
-Additionally, there are 20 chapels inside dedicated to saints, apostles, and trade guilds.
+Its interior has 22 octagonal pillars and can hold more than 20,000 people at once.
+Additionally, are 20 chapels inside dedicated to saints, apostles, and trade guilds.

-Be sure to check out panoramic views of the city, especially of Neues Rathaus and Peterskirche, from the southern tower.
+Be sure to check out panoramic views of the city, especially of the New Hall and Peterskirche, from the southern tower.
 An elevator can take you up there.

 Theatine Church – Theatinekirche